- A senior party official meets a representative from the villagers of Wukan

 - Wukan residents claim land has been seized illegally, then sold to developers

-- The villagers wanted the release of people detained by the authorities
+- The villagers want the release of four people detained by the authorities

-- They also wanted the return of the body of a villager who died in police custody
+- They also want the return of the body of a villager who died in police custody

 More than 10,000 residents of Wukan, a fishing village in Guangdong Province, claim land has been seized illegally and then sold by the local government to developers for the past decade.

 News of one recent sale of nearly 1,000 acres of land to developers prompted protests by villagers who say they have not received any compensation and rely on the land for their livelihood.

 Villagers last week drove out government officials and set up obstacles to prevent the police from entering the village.
 They say one villager, Xue Jinbo, was beaten to death while in police custody.